HyMem: Hybrid Memory Architecture with Dynamic Retrieval Scheduling: Introduction

-Large language models (LLMs) inherently operate in a stateless manner, which limits their reasoning capabilities in long-context conversation scenarios \cite{chen2024large,li2024personal,tseng2024two}.
-Recent research \cite{chhikara2025mem0,liu2024agentlite,packer2023memgpt,roucher2025smolagents,zhong2024memorybank} has primarily focused on designing memory systems to enable efficient storage and retrieval of information for LLM-based agents.
-These approaches typically treat memory as external knowledge stored in vector databases \cite{edge2024local,lewis2020retrieval,shi2024commands}.
-To mimic organizational principles of human memory, works such as \cite{chhikara2025mem0,li2025cam,xu2025mem,edge2024local,han2024retrieval} extract entities and construct relational structures among memory objects.
-Concurrently, several studies \cite{wang2025mirix,wang2025mem,hu2025memory} have proposed multi-category memory segmentation and batch retrieval schemes, thereby providing fundamental support for personalized user memory needs.
-However, existing methods face two core challenges.
-First, a single granularity of memory storage struggles to achieve an optimal balance between efficiency and effectiveness.
-To reduce computational overhead in long dialogues, studies like \cite{fang2025lightmem, chhikara2025mem0, packer2023memgpt, pan2024llmlingua} attempt to compress or distill raw text into lightweight memory libraries.
-Yet, such compression often leads to loss of critical details, resulting in irreversible "forgetting" phenomena when handling complex or detail-dependent queries \cite{yang2026beyond, tan2025prospect}.
-Conversely, storing raw text minimizes information loss but introduces unnecessary computational burden for simple queries.
-Second, static memory retrieval strategies fail to effectively emulate the dynamic, hierarchical recall patterns exhibited by humans in complex tasks.
-These limitations collectively constrain the flexibility and reliability of language agents in long-dialogue applications.
-In contrast, the human memory system demonstrates notable cognitive economy: for routine queries, the brain prioritizes low-cost summary retrieval to quickly grasp event outlines; deeper logical reasoning and causal analysis are activated only when tasks require detailed support.
-This hierarchical, adaptive memory scheduling mechanism efficiently integrates memories at different levels, offering valuable inspiration for constructing LLM memory systems that reconcile efficiency with expressive power.
 To address these challenges, we propose HyMem, a hybrid memory architecture integrated with a dynamic retrieval mechanism, designed to flexibly adapt to diverse QA scenarios.
 At the storage level, the architecture partitions raw dialogues into event units and constructs a dual-granularity storage structure comprising summary-level (Level-1 memory) and raw-text-level (Level-2 memory).
 During inference, HyMem adopts a dynamic retrieval strategy guided by cognitive economy: it first employs lightweight matching to locate Level-1 memory for rapid context construction; then, based on query complexity, it decides whether to activate Level-2 memory for finer-grained information.
 Within the deep retrieval module, the system performs coarse-grained recall to narrow candidate scope, followed by LLM-powered event-query relevance analysis for precise context localization.
 Additionally, a reflection module assesses answer completeness and triggers multi-round query refinement when necessary, enhancing the robustness and thoroughness of reasoning.
 Our main contributions are: \begin{itemize} \item We propose HyMem, a hybrid memory architecture grounded in the principle of cognitive economy.
 Through dual-granularity memory storage and dynamic on-demand scheduling, it achieves an effective balance between memory management efficiency and reasoning performance for large-scale language agents in long dialogues. \item We introduce an LLM-guided self-retrieval mechanism that dynamically activates deep memory access, combined with an LLM self-reflection process, enabling precise information localization and efficient, reliable iterative reasoning in complex query scenarios. \item We conduct extensive experiments on the LoCoMo and LongMemEval benchmarks.
 Results demonstrate that our approach yields significant advantages in answer flexibility and reliability across diverse scenarios. \end{itemize}